zoeseeger/submit-jobs/README.md

 # submit-jobs usage
 Periodically check queueing system and submit jobs so that N jobs always in your queue

-## In user defined commands the following variables need to be defined:
+## The following variables need to be defined:

 #### 1. check_queue & search_queue